 When you’re ready, our Career Services team can help with resume and interview support, professional networking, and more — while you’re in school and after graduation, too.

-While actual local growth may vary, the demand for logisticians — or professionals who analyze and manage supply chains — is projected to grow by 17% nationally through 2034, according to the Bureau of Labor Statistics.
+While actual local growth may vary, the demand for logisticians — or professionals who analyze and manage supply chains — is projected to grow by 17% nationally from 2024 to 2034, according to the Bureau of Labor Statistics.
 Over 26,000 job openings are projected annually, which is higher than the national average for other occupations.

 At DeVry, we’ve designed our online supply chain management degree and certificate programs to work alongside your busy schedule.
 You can take classes completely online or explore our on-campus courses2 — whichever works best for you.